Passing on the coaching torch…

 Crisol is passionate about life and enjoys free time on her front porch, sharing delicious food, laughs, and life stories with the people and four-legged family she loves.

-Lydia has an interest in farm business management, farm policy, farm transition planning, cash flow, and financial planning and alternative lending options.
-She has hands-on experience with land leases, unconventional lending options, and business planning.
+She has an interest in farm business management, farm policy, farm transition planning, and rural mental health issues.
+She has hands-on experience as an owner/operator and built a profitable cattle grazing and beef business as a first-generation farmer.
+She and her spouse/ business partner are also part of a family farm transition plan with non-family.
 She is most passionate about the human relationships needed to make farming and rural communities really work.
-Her passion for the people in agriculture has driven her pursuit of lifelong learning.
-She has taken a number of farm management and human resources courses and is currently pursuing additional training in mediation and conflict resolution.
+Her passion for the people in agriculture has driven her pursuit of lifelong learning and relationship building.

 Blythe Mackie joins our team from South Western Ontario, where she works with Holstein Canada.
 Traveling province wide, she interacts with producers to build and maintain relationships primarily in the Dairy Industry.
 Through her work Blythe has gained valuable experience and a deeper understanding of farm family dynamics.